virtua-sa/gitci314/README.md

-# Gitci314 - Gitlab CI for Raspberry Pi 3+
+# Gitci314 - Gitlab CI for Raspberry Pi 3B+

+> Run Gitlab and Gitlab CI on a Raspberry Pi 3 Model B+ with Docker !

 This project is proudly offered to you by Virtua SA.